X01XX/Alternate-representation-for-a-bit-pattern/README.md

 To do an Intersection operation, the bit patterns must intersect, then calculate the AND of each corresponding mask pair.

 Bit patterns intersect if 0 = (1-maskA ^ 1-maskB) & (0-maskA ^ 0-maskB).

+Bit patterns are adjacent if the above calculation results in a power of 2, that is 1 bit.
+The result is > 0, and (result - 1) & result = 0.